pushkar-urode/Poll-Fusion/README.md

-# LivePoll Realtime Voting App
+# Poll Fusion

-LivePoll is a small real-time voting application where users can create polls, share them, and vote instantly.
+Poll Fusion is a small real-time voting application where users can create polls, share them, and vote instantly.
 The app uses React on the frontend, Node.js/Express on the backend, Socket.IO for live updates, and MongoDB for storing polls.

 Project Live Link - https://poll-fusion.onrender.com